The Symbolic Meanings & The Possible Powers of Trees, Plants and Flowers

-As the Floriography Reference Book of Choice for the 21st Century, Floriography Today is a tour de force of painstakingly researched and carefully organized information that has never been available in one volume until now.
-Floriography Today is a must-have for every reference book shelf,
+As the Floriography Reference Book of Choice for the 21st Century, Floriography Today by S.Theresa Dietz is the original tour de force result of painstakingly researched and carefully organized information.
+It had never been available in one volume.
+Floriography Today is a must-have for every reference book shelf.

 FLORIOGRAPHY TODAY is concise, consolidated and extensively cross-referenced for easy research.
 This very exceptional reference book consists of over 7,500 plant names; over 2,000 symbolic meanings; and over 600 possible powers for over 900 individual species trees, plants and flowers with additional notes of interesting “Folklore and Facts” throughout.